crosscompute/missions/Next/20220115-1830 Analytics Automation Framework 0.9.1.md

     Implement programmable forms with progressive disclosure in the framework Create a checkbox input view

-    Get the jupyterlab button working to re-run the automation Restore upload functionality
+    Restore upload functionality

     Consider how to let user choose auto formatted input and output templates